KimSinjeong/palette_refined/README.md

 - rosserial (sudo apt install ros-kinetic-rosserial-server)

 ---
-## Branch explanation
+## Current status
+- [x] Receiving image from camera
+- [] Sending control signal to OpenCM board
-- Recognizing where the user put on a stone.
+- [x] Recognize where the user put on a stone
+- [ ] Implementing artificial intelligence